 Thunderbird has no concept of Outlook identities or profiles, so it only imports from the default identity or profile.
 If you have multiple identities or profiles you need to set one as the default, import it using Thunderbird, and then repeat.

-A 60 day trial version of Outlook 2010 is available here.
+Microsoft usually has some version of Outlook available as a trial version, that doesn't require a credit card (like try Office 365 for free does).
+They periodically change the location and what version is available, so you might have to search for it.
+Currently its at Office evaluations.
 The simplest solution is to install it, configure it to use the .pst file and then import the messages into Thunderbird using Tools -> Import -> Mail.
 If some of the messages don't import cleanly see this article.

 PSTWalker is shareware that claims to be able to convert Outlook 97-2007 .pst files to MSG files, without using MAPI or requiring Outlook to be installed.
 The developers web site doesn't mention it, but this web site claims it requires .NET Framework 2.0.
 You could use a conversion utility (such as this commercial software or this ruby based utility) to convert the MSG files to either mbox or .eml files, and import them using the ImportExportTools extension.
 Nobody has mentioned using PSTWalker in the forums and its not on any of the major shareware web sites.

 The Thunderbird PST Import plugin is a open source utility to import selected folders from a .pst file under both Windows and Linux.
 Its based on readpst.
 Some of the dialog boxes are in French.
 Its not clear how well it works since nobody has mentioned using it in the forums and most of the comments on the download site reports it doesn't work.